dimitridumont/dimitridumont/README.md

 <br/>

 ### About me
-💻 I'm a fullstack developer freelance<br/>
+💻 I'm a front-end developer freelance<br/>
 🏋️‍♂️ I am also passionate about bodybuilding (I get up every day at 5:00 am to go to the gym)<br/>
 📚 I like to learn constantly and share
 <br/>